nager/Nager.Date/README.md

 # :calendar: Nager.Date - [Official Website](https://date.nager.at)

-**Nager.Date** is a popular project to query holidays.
-We currently **support over 100 countries**.<br>
-The project is based on .NET and provides a [public REST Api](https://date.nager.at/Api) for accessing the data.<br>
-A docker container or a NuGet package is also available, but for this you need a license key.
+Discover the convenience of easily accessing holidays from **over 100 countries** with Nager.Date.
+Our popular project utilizes the power of .NET and offers a user-friendly public [REST API](https://date.nager.at/Api) for seamless integration into your application.

 You can find an overview of the supported countries [here](https://date.nager.at/Country/Coverage).

+Need offline access to our functionality?
+No problem!
+We also provide solutions that allow you to use our services on your own infrastructure without an internet connection.
+Easily integrate our service into your system with the [Docker](https://hub.docker.com/r/nager/nager-date) container or the [NuGet](https://www.nuget.org/packages/Nager.Date) package.
+Both options require a license key.
+As a [sponsor of nager](https://github.com/sponsors/nager), you get a license key.

 ## How can I use it?

-Using the [Swagger definition](https://date.nager.at/swagger), they can have a client created for their programming language.
-You can find the information in our Api section.
-More Informations about client generation you can find [here](https://openapi-generator.tech)
+Easily create a client in your preferred programming language by utilizing our [Swagger definition](https://date.nager.at/swagger).
+Find all the necessary information in our API section.
+Get more details about client generation in the [documentation](https://openapi-generator.tech).

 ### Examples